rohits2/UIUC-API/README.rst

 Advanced features
 -----------------
-If ::uiucapi.aioquery
-is used instead of query, the get_course and get_section methods provided will be non-blocking coroutines instead of blocking methods.
+If `uiucapi.aioquery` is used instead of query, the get_course and get_section methods provided will be non-blocking coroutines instead of blocking methods.